mashkarharis/mashkarharis.github.io/content/docs/LLD/GOF/Structural/Composite.md

         - ss2.jpeg : 2.30 KB
         - ss3.jpeg : 1.70 KB
 ```
-## Wrapup
+## Wrap-up
-As discussed so far this pattern is more about handling tree like hiearchical strcutre to,
+As discussed so far, this pattern is about handling tree like hierarchical structures to,
-- create complex structures dynamically and process them more efficiently.
+- Create complex structures dynamically and process them efficiently.
-- reduce lot of duplicate codes by allowing use process each element through common component interface.
+- Reduce duplicate code by allowing processing of each element through a common Component interface.
-- create hiearchy once and process multiple ways as we needed, which saves memeory and ttime for recreation and allocate new objects each time.
+- Create a hierarchy once and process it in multiple ways as needed, saving memory and time by avoiding recreation of new objects each time.

-Hope this article was helpful.
+Hope this article was helpful.\
-Thank you !
+Thank you !\
 Happy Coding 🙌